marvinmoyco/fdtd-code/1d_fdtd/c++_code/readme.md

 # Instructions to simulate in a terminal

+### Note: you can still compile and run the code without the makefile but make sure to include every third-parth library used in the program when compiling.

 1. Make sure that the makefile is modified so that the libraries and header files are properly searched by the program.
 2. To run the program, you have two options: (1) run the compiled program located at ./src/bin or (2) use the bash script "run_fdtd.sh".
 3. The compiled program has the following input arguments (in this order):